-Read ARTICLECritically explain literal rule
+Read ArticleCritically explain literal rule

 Introduction Statutory interpretation is a fundamental skill for lawyers and a core function of the judiciary.
 When faced with an ...